 After months of research and meetings, the Working Group on the Influence of Slavery on American University held its first public roundtable Wednesday to share findings from its report on AU’s connections to slavery and to recommend ways AU can address this history on campus.

 “Knowledge of our past is essential to understanding and identifying a course for our future, to find opportunities for AU to incorporate its history both positive and negative into commitment to anti-racism,” said Mark Schaefer, University chaplain and co-chair of the working group.

 The formation of the group was prompted by Nickolaus Mack, the managing editor of opinion for The Eagle, who published columns critical of the University’s annual Founder’s Day Ball last year.
-In February 2018, Mack calling Founder’s Day a “largely dishonest celebration” because AU did not acknowledge that the University’s central founder, John Fletcher Hurst, was a slave owner.
+In February 2018, Mack wrote a column calling Founder’s Day a “largely dishonest celebration” because AU did not acknowledge that the University’s central founder, John Fletcher Hurst, was a slave owner.

 In the group’s first report released last week, the group uncovered three key findings related to AU’s history as a Methodist university.

 The working group found that enslaved people were present on the land that is now the University, slaves worked for families involved in the University’s history and some of the funds that helped develop AU accumulated from wealth from the slavery era.
-The group has also published of AU’s history and its relation to slavery.
+The group has also published a full timeline of AU’s history and its relation to slavery.

 Their research also confirmed that Hurst was a slave owner, having inherited an individual named Tom King from his father.
 Hurst freed King in 1862, according to the records collected and analyzed by the University’s researchers.